akitenkrad/rsrpp/README.md

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+Note: This project is based on rsrpp by Aki.

 ## 🔗 Related Links

 - [Crates.io - rsrpp](https://crates.io/crates/rsrpp)